OctopusDeploy/docs/docs/guides/service-fabric/packaging.md

 description: Learn how to package a Service Fabric application so it can be deployed from Octopus.
 ---

-The deployment-related Service Fabric PowerShell cmdlets that come with the Service Fabric SDK deploy an application from a given folder on disk.
+The Service Fabric SDK contains PowerShell cmdlets for deploying an application from a given folder on disk.
+The Service Fabric application projects provide targets that can be accessed via MSBuild, or used directly from Visual Studio, to package the content of that folder.
+The scripts provided in these projects can also be used to deploy the resulting package, but require access to the original source code tree to access the PublishProfiles and ApplicationParameters.

+This guide will illustrate how the built in targets can be extended to produce a package that can be deployed using Octopus Deploy.

 ## Service Fabric solution/project files